mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Step 2: Create a Python Project

-First we setup the python project with a virtual environment.
+First, set up the Python project with a virtual environment.
 Once the virtual environment is activated, install the necessary packages using pip:
 ```bash
 pip install pandas
 pip install neo4j